gia-urjc/SUMO-emissions/2Demo_FromOSMToNetwork_RandomTripSimulation/README.md

 https://www.youtube.com/watch?v=LWecm_rCPJw&ab_channel=RodrigueTchamna

-Firstly, install SUMO and Python.
-And create a new folder for the demo.
+Firstly, install SUMO and create a new folder for the demo.

 After: